This post was updated October 28, 2018 to include data through the 2018 season as well as data from 1908-15 and to update throughout.

 But in recent years, some managers have moved the pitcher out of the ninth spot in the order on a frequent basis (one manager, as you may know, far more than others).
 This post will not include what those managers said about their decisions to modify the traditional batting order, nor will it make any attempt at analysis to determine if using the pitcher elsewhere in the order is more effective.
 What I will do is quantify the use of this tactic and show the teams and managers that have used it most often.

 Babe Ruth: When Ruth was a full-time pitcher, through 1917, he batted ninth.
 But starting in 1918 he saw more action as an outfielder than as a pitcher.
 In 1918 he batted cleanup while pitching 11 times and seventh once.
 (He batted ninth in seven of his starts.)
 In 1919 he batted cleanup in 13 of his mound starts and ninth in the other two.
+He’s the only starting pitcher since 1908 to bat fourth.
 (Ruth led the American League in homers in both 1918 and 1919; I wonder if he’s the only player who ever led his league in homers during a season in which he started a game batting ninth?)
 Ruth started four games as a pitcher for the Yankees, during the years when he was a full-time outfielder, and batted third or fourth in all of them.
-The Babe is the only player in the 1916-2012 database who batted cleanup in a game he started as a pitcher and may be the only man in major league history to pitch a shutout while batting cleanup, his last major league shutout in 1918.
-Babe is also the only starting pitcher in postseason history, going back to the first World Series in 1903, to bat anywhere other than ninth; he hit sixth for the Red Sox in Game 4 of the 1918 World Series (he drove in Boston’s first two runs and was the winning pitcher).
+The Babe may be the only man in major league history to pitch a shutout while batting cleanup, his last major league shutout in 1918.
+Until 2015, Babe was also the only starting pitcher in postseason history, at least going back to the first World Series in 1903, to bat anywhere other than ninth; he hit sixth for the Red Sox in Game 4 of the 1918 World Series (he drove in Boston’s first two runs and was the winning pitcher).
+Ruth pitched the first eight innings of that game and spent the ninth inning in left field as Bullet Joe Bush finished the game on the mound; the only other player to pitch and play the field in the same postseason game, going back to 1903, was Cardinals’ reliever Todd Worrell, who finished Game 6 of the 1987 National League Championship Series in right field after pitching an inning.
+(Cubs manager Joe Maddon put his pitcher in the eighth spot four times in the 2015 postseason; details to follow.)

 George Sisler: Sisler was primarily a first baseman and an outfielder as a rookie in 1915, but he also pitched 70 innings.
 He batted ninth in all of his pitching starts that season, even though he typically batted third (and never ninth) in other games.
 Sisler also batted ninth in the first game he started on the mound in 1916, despite having batted third or fourth in all his previous starts in the field that year.
 But in his two pitching starts later that season and one in 1918 he batted third.
 (That includes the game in which he pitched a 1-0 shutout against Walter Johnson and the Senators, which may make Sisler the only player in major league history to pitch a shutout while batting third.)

-Ed Konetchy: Konetchy played more than 2000 career games at first base.
+Ed Konetchy: Konetchy played more than 2,000 career games at first base.
 He batted in what was then his regular spot in the order, sixth, when he made his one major league pitching start in 1918 for the Boston Braves (pitching a complete game but getting clobbered).
-The player who batted ninth for the Braves, Hugh Canavan, was making his only career major league start in the field; he was normally a pitcher.
-I’d love to know more about the circumstances of that game.
-Konetchy made two relief appearances in the majors and got credit for a victory with 4-2/3 innings of shutout relief in a game for the Cardinals in 1913.
-(If anyone can help with the date of that game, I’d be grateful.)
-(UPDATE 8/4/13: Turns out that game was May 4; I have more about that game as well as the game Konetchy started in this post.)
+Konetchy also made two relief appearances in the majors and got credit for a victory with 4-2/3 innings of shutout relief in a game for the Cardinals in 1913.
+I have more about both those games in this post.

 Jack Bentley: Bentley was both a batting and pitching star in the minor leagues (leading the International League in both RBI and ERA in 1920) and also pitched a little in the majors in his younger days.
 The New York Giants acquired him in 1923 as a pitcher, but in 1926, the Phillies picked him up and switched him to first base.
 He normally batted fifth when he played first, and Bentley also hit fifth in his first start as a pitcher that season, although he hit ninth in two later starts.